zeebinz/rarinfo/README.md

 Testing
 -------------------------------
-Some basic unit tests are in `/tests`, with sample files in `/tests/fixtures` (run `generate.php` from there first, and on each pull), more coverage and any Github-friendly samples are always welcome.
+Some basic unit tests using [PHPUnit](http://phpunit.de/manual/current/en/installation.html) are in `/tests`, with sample files in `/tests/fixtures` (run `generate.php` from there first and on each pull), more coverage and any Github-friendly samples are always welcome.
 Some optional tests require external binaries (see `/tests/bin/README.md`).
 Enjoy :)